 Grab a Nightcap

 To end your time in Oslo, pop into a bar for a nightcap.
 Justisen Restaurant, Bar & Bakgård is a cozy bar with great cocktails and a variety of beers.
-The outdoor courtyard area is particularly fun in the evenings.
+The outdoor courtyard area is particularly fun in the evenings, with long communal tables and a lively atmosphere.
+Stop in for a drink and a chat with some friendly locals.

 Stay the Night

 If your afternoon turns into an overnight stay, Air BnB has a lot of great options for rooms to rent.
-In pricey Oslo, it’s a great option for your budget, and it’s always fun to chat with a local, to boot.
+In pricey Oslo, it’s a great option for your budget, and it’s always fun to chat with your host as well.

-When your itinerary allows for any time in Oslo, take it.
-Even if it’s short.
+Of course, there’s so much more to see in Oslo and throughout Norway.
+However, when your itinerary allows for any time in Oslo, you should take it, even if it’s just for an afternoon.
 The pleasant town, marvelous scenery, and friendly locals will have you feeling right at home, not matter your length of stay.
+Skål!